oracle/coherence-js-client/README.md

 #### Establishing a Session

 The Coherence uses the concept of a `Session` to manage a set of related Coherence resources, such as maps and/or caches.
-When using the Coherence JavaScript Client, a `Session` connects to a specific gRPC endpoint and uses a specific serialization format to marshal requests and responses.
+When using the JavaScript Client for Oracle Coherence, a `Session` connects to a specific gRPC endpoint and uses a specific serialization format to marshal requests and responses.
 This means that different sessions using different serializers may connect to the same server endpoint.
 Typically, for efficiency the client and server would be configured to use matching serialization formats to avoid